allegroai/clearml-docs/docs/fundamentals/task.md

 * The last time it was executed (on this machine) was under 72 hours ago (configurable, see `sdk.development.task_reuse_time_window_in_hours` in the [`sdk.development` section](../configs/clearml_conf.md#sdkdevelopment) of the ClearML configuration reference)
-* The previous Task execution did not have any artifacts/models
+* The previous Task execution did not have any artifacts / models

 It's possible to always create a new Task by passing `reuse_last_task_id=False`.

 See full `Task.init` documentation [here](../references/sdk/task.md#taskinit).

 ### Empty Task Creation